stungeye/Applied-Math-For-Games-1/docs/advanced-javascript/03-loop-da-loop.md

 The `fruit` variable is scoped to the curly-braced code block.

+💡 Best Practice:
+{: .label .label-green }
-**☑️ Best Practice:** Define your loop variables as `const` to prevent accidental modification of array elements.
+Loop variables set as `const` prevent accidental modification of array elements.
+{: .d-inline-block }

 ## forEach Callback Loop